-#11.
-Learn How Your Children’s School Plans to Act
+#9.
+Learn How Your Children’s School Plans

 If a disaster happens while your children are in school, knowing how the institution plans to act will be the easiest way to get in contact with them.
 They will likely have a safe place either inside the school or outside for retrieval.